-LABEL DESCRIPTION GARP Timer: Switches join VLANs by making a declaration.
-A declaration is made by issuing a Join message using GARP.
-Declarations are withdrawn by issuing a Leave message.
-A Leave All message terminates all registrations.
-GARP timers set declaration timeout values.
-See the chapter on VLAN setup for more background information.
-Join Timer Join Timer sets the duration of the Join Period timer for GVRP in milliseconds.
+LABEL DESCRIPTION Join Timer sets the duration of the Join Period timer for GVRP in milliseconds.
 Each port has a Join Period timer.
 The allowed Join Time range is between 100 and 65535 milliseconds; the default is 200 milliseconds.
 See the chapter on VLAN setup for more background information.
-Leave Timer Leave Time sets the duration of the Leave Period timer for GVRP in milliseconds.
+Leave Time sets the duration of the Leave Period timer for GVRP in milliseconds.
 Each port has a single Leave Period timer.
 Leave Time must be two times larger than Join Timer ; the default is 600 milliseconds.
-Leave All Timer Leave All Timer sets the duration of the Leave All Period timer for GVRP in milliseconds.
+Leave All Timer sets the duration of the Leave All Period timer for GVRP in milliseconds.
 Each port has a single Leave All Period timer.
-Leave All Timer must be larger than Leave Timer. contains bits to de priority of the ingr mapping.
-The switch has ei bes up to eight separate traffic types by inserting a tag into a MAC-layer frame that efine class of service.
+Leave All Timer must be larger than Leave Timer.
+Priority Queue Ass signment contains bits to de tes up to eight separate traffic types by inserting a tag into a MAC-layer frame that fine class of service.
 Frames without an explicit priority tag are given the default ess port.
-Use the next two fields to configure the priority level-to-physical queue ght physical queues that you can map to the 8 priority levels.
-On the switch, traffic r index queues gets through faster while traffic in lower index queues is dropped if the e following descriptions are based on the traffic types defined in the IEEE 802.1d accorporates the 802.1p).
+Use the next two fields to configure the priority level-to-physical queue ur physical queues that you can map to the 8 priority levels.
+On the switch, traffic r index queues gets through faster while traffic in lower index queues is dropped if the ted. e following descriptions are based on the traffic types defined in the IEEE 802.1d acorporates the 802.1p).
 Level 7 Typically used for network control traffic such as router configuration messages.
-Level 6 Typically used for voice traffic that is especially sensitive to jitter (jitter is the variations in delay).
+Typically used for voice traffic that is especially sensitive to jitter (jitter is the variations in delay).
 Level 5 Typically used for video that consumes high bandwidth and is sensitive to jitter.
-Level 4 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
-Level 3 Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
+Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
+Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
 Level 2 This is for "spare bandwidth".
-Level 1 This is typically used for non-critical "background" traffic such as bulk transfers that are allowed but that should not affect other applications and users.
+This is typically used for non-critical "background" traffic such as bulk transfers that are allowed but that should not affect other applications and users.
 Level 0 Typically used for best-effort traffic.
 Apply Click Apply to save the settings.
 Cancel Click Cancel to reset the fields to your previous configuration.